3 days of diving daytrips around the best sites of Phuket? Yes please!

 At Koh Doc Mai the visibility was not as good but here there was very little current.
 We were fortunate enough to find a tiger tail seahorse, ornate ghost pipefish, cleaner pipefish, moray eels, and scorpionfish.
 There were lots of fish on the walls and in the crevices and a great variety of colourful corals and gorgonian sea fans.

-The first dive was at Bida Nok, one of 2 small islands to the south of Koh Phi Phi Leh.
+The first dive at Phi Phi was at Bida Nok, one of 2 small islands to the south of Koh Phi Phi Leh.
 The water temperature was a very comfortable 29°C and the highlights were sightings of 3 cuttlefish, Khul's stringrays, various types of moray eels, lionfish, scorpion fish, and an octopus.
 During our safety stop we were entertained by schools of trevallies feeding.